Ethan2541/bbrl_subspaces/docs/training.md

 The most straightforward method to estimate the best policy of the subspace, is to sample $n_{samples}$ policies (derived from a sampled Dirichlet distribution) and evaluate all of them over an episode, for ranking purposes.
 As it can be a very long process, we only limit the evaluation environment's rollout to a few steps called validation steps.

 A shortcut could be to use the critic's Q values.
 Given some sampled policies, we estimate a $n\_{samples}$ Q-values with the critic.
-The sampled policy with the largest Q-values in average is then taken as the best policy of the subspace for the current task.
+The sampled policy with the largest Q-values on average is then taken as the best policy of the subspace for the current task.

 ## Multitask Scenarios